My shopping cart

 All ready to go, they’re packed up and shipped to us, where we’re able to put them right in your hands.
 Many of our Custom Shop models feature specially selected, under-wound Custom S-Buckers with Alcino 3 magnets for the perfect ‘50s-style, not-too-hot, not-too-cold tone with open cleans and a taste for overdrive that we at CME prefer.
 Many are also built to our specific specs with components and other detailing that you can only find here.
 Because we do the legwork to make sure of it.

-Truly custom and truly CME, our relationship with Gibson and the Gibson Custom Shop reflects a shared philosophy: designed by man, built by hand.
-Every month our CEO Andrew Yonke and our guitar gurus meet personally with Gibson to select new top woods, finishes, fingerboard materials, neck profiles, pickups, hardware, you name it—all that goes into each CME exclusive Custom Shop model.
+Truly custom and truly CME, our relationship with Gibson Custom Shop reflects a shared philosophy—individually crafted guitars, built by hand.
+Before each new batch goes into production, CME’s guitar gurus join forces with Gibson to select new top woods, finishes, fingerboard materials, neck profiles, pickups, hardware—you name it—all that goes into each CME Spec Custom Shop model.
 That means no automated decision-making.
 No passing the buck.
 It’s the old way.
 The slow way.
 The hard way.
 It’s the Gibson Custom Shop way, and when it comes to Gibson Custom Shop guitars it’s the Chicago Music Exchange way.

-Stop in and pick up any CME-spec Custom Shop model.
+Stop in and pick up any Gibson Custom Shop model.
 Hold it in your hands.
 You’ll feel exactly what we mean.